Infratil flags larger dividends after results buoyed by sale of Tilt Renewables - NZ Herald

 Almost all of the gain came from the sale of its majority stake in Tilt Renewables, which contributed a gain of just over $1b.

-Infratil's proportionate earnings before interest, tax, depreciation, amortisation and fair value adjustments (EBITDAF) rose 28 per cent on a year earlier to $253.6 million.
+Infratil's proportionate earnings before interest, tax, depreciation, amortisation and fair value adjustments (Ebitdaf) rose 28 per cent on a year earlier to $253.6 million.

-Chief executive Jason Boyes said the results reflected good performance across the business, but trimmed the full year profit expectations marginally to EBITDAF of $500m to $530m due the addition of new data businesses and the impact of Covid restrictions on Wellington Airport and Infratil's diagnostic imaging businesses.
+Chief executive Jason Boyes said the results reflected good performance across the business, but trimmed the full-year profit expectations marginally to Ebitdaf of $500m to $530m due the addition of new data businesses and the impact of Covid restrictions on Wellington Airport and Infratil's diagnostic imaging businesses.

 Infratil will pay a dividend of 6.5c a share, a 4 per cent increase on a year earlier.